Academic resilience in the Latin America region post COVID-19 pandemic -- an explainable machine learning analysis of its determinants and heterogeneity using alternative definitions: Discussion

 The analysis of the paper has some limitations.
 Estimates denote associations but not causal claims because of the cross-section nature of the PISA data employed and, as a result, estimates reported should be considered with caution.
-Additionally, the use of SHAP values has found some critics (\citealp{kumar20}), even though this critic is an overall problem for quantitative explanation methods, rather than exclusively pertaining to ML methods (\citealp{chen23}).
-In spite of carrying out some sub-sample analysis on the drivers of academic resilience, a first future line of investigation could be a more thorough analysis of the role of intersectionality (combinations of student$/$family covariates with school covariates) on the likelihood of a student being academic resilient.
+Even though we carried out some sub-sample analysis on the drivers of academic resilience, a first future line of investigation could be a more thorough analysis of the role of intersectionality (combinations of student$/$family covariates with school covariates) on the likelihood of a student being academic resilient.
 Another venue of future research is to look how different conceptualisations of academic resilience and their determinants are aligned with specific educational countries policies targeting the most disadvantaged students.